wilson-yc-wong/old/README.md

 ### Installing
 This project source code is managed by MAVEN and Spring Boot.
 So you can bring up web application by
 1) run command "$ mvn spring-boot:run".
 Default servlet container is Jetty.
-2) run command "$mvn package" and then deploy to any application server.
+2) run command "$mvn package", maven will produce war file and then deploy to any application server.

 Then you can visit the application by sample URL "http://localhost:8080/simple_report.html"